VeriFone says CEO to step down

-VeriFone Systems Inc, a maker of credit card swipe machines, said Chief Executive Douglas Bergeron will step down after more than a decade at the company's helm.
+VeriFone Systems Inc (PAY.N), a maker of credit card swipe machines, said Chief Executive Douglas Bergeron will step down after more than a decade at the company's helm.

-The company's shares rose 7 percent to $21.90 (14.6 pounds) in extended trading after closing at $20.46 on the New York Stock Exchange on Monday.
+The company's shares rose 7 percent to $21.90 in extended trading after closing at $20.46 on the New York Stock Exchange on Monday.

 The departure comes just weeks after the company slashed its profit outlook that prompted several analysts to question the company's management.